 Internally generated intangible assets are recorded at cost and will be amortized on a straight-line basis based on the best estimate of the useful life of the asset developed from the point at which the asset is ready for use.
 Internally generated intangible assets are tested for impairment whenever events or changes indicate that its carrying amount may not be recoverable.
-Externally acquired intangible assets are amortized on a straight-line basis over 5 years commencing when the asset is ready for use.
-Externally generated intangible assets are tested for impairment whenever events or changes indicate that its carrying amount may not be recoverable.
+Externally acquired intangible assets are tested for use.
+Externally generated intangible assets are tested for use.